 According to Merriam-Webster.com, adversity is defined as "a state or instance of serious or continued difficulty or misfortune."
-The definition perfectly sums of a wrestling season.
-Each day presents difficulty and challenges.
-The sport of wrestling is filled with adversity, and a person can only become more resilient by it.
+The definition perfectly sums up a wrestling season.
+Each day presents difficulties and challenges.
+The sport of wrestling is filled with adversity, and a person can only become more resilient through it.

-Note: The National Federation of High School athletics has put in place numerous rules and procedures to safe guard student-athletes from significant weight loss.
+Thankfully, the National Federation of High School athletics has put in place numerous rules and procedures to safeguard student-athletes from significant weight loss.
 While it still happens at the high school level, significant weight loss has decreased tremendously since the early 2000's.

 Wrestling will make you stronger, lower your body fat, and improve your cardiovascular endurance.
 From wrestling, you learn how to use and move your body effectively.
 The skills you learn in wrestling are transferable to every other sport.
 You see many successful professional athletes with wrestling backgrounds.

 Although this is redundant to all the other reasons thus far, it needs explicitly stated.
 By default, a person will get mentally tougher from wrestling.
 The practices and competition alone will build mental toughness.

 In many team sports, only the star player or skilled players are recognized and rewarded for their efforts.
 In wrestling, it is easy to see success as a participant.
 When you win a wrestling match, it is you who won not a great quarterback or hitter that won the game for a team.